FabMo/FabMo-Engine/README.md

 For debugging the engine, you can run it directly from the command prompt with `npm start` or `node server.js`

 ## Development
 A number of grunt tasks have been set up to facilitate engine development.
 To see them, run `grunt` with no arguments in the source directory, and a list will be produced with explanations.
-Currently, tasks exist for testing and generating/publishing documentation.
+Currently, tasks exist for testing and generating/publishing documentation.,